the-events-calendar/event-tickets/readme.txt

 = [4.4.0.1] 2017-01-09 =

 * Fix - Adds safety check to ensure a smooth activation process when earlier versions of Tribe Common are active
+* Tweak - Added filters for adjusting the register post type arguments

 = [4.4] 2017-01-09 =